Kate Simon: Life and career

-Simon became one of America's best known travel writers; several of her guides became best sellers.
+Simon became a well-known travel writer.
+Several of her guides became best sellers.
 Her autobiography was written in three parts.
-The first, Bronx Primitive: Portraits in a Childhood (1982) was one of the New York Times twelve best books of 1982 and was nominated for a National Book Critics Circle Award.
+The first, Bronx Primitive: Portraits in a Childhood (1982) was one of The New York Times's twelve best books of 1982 and was nominated for a National Book Critics Circle Award.
 This was followed by Wider World: Portraits in an Adolescence (1986) that told of her teen age period and college experiences.
 The third volume, Etchings in an Hourglass (1990) is about her adulthood.
 Her work, Fifth Avenue: A Very Social Story (1978), is a social history of Manhattan.
 A Renaissance Tapestry: The Gonzaga of Mantua (1988) tells the story of the Renaissance through the history of the Gonzaga family.

 She was married twice.
-Her first common-law husband, Stanley Goldman, died, as did her only child Alexandra and her sister, all of brain tumors.
-She was divorced from Robert Simon in 1947.
+Her first husband (possibly common-law) was Dr. Stanley "Steve" Goldman, a deaf endocrinologist whom she had met at Hunter College.
+Dr. Goldman (died 1942), as well as Simon's only child, Alexandra "Lexie" (died 1954, aged 20), and her younger sister, Sylvia, all died of brain tumors.
+She was divorced from her second husband, Robert Simon, in 1960 after 12-13 years of marriage.
+Kate Simon was diagnosed with stomach cancer in 1989, and died a year later, aged 77, at her Manhattan home.